 Bee shrimp are more sensitive to changes in water quality.
 Therefore, 10 gallons (40 liters) is a more common and recommended option.

 Temperature: The optimal temperature should be in the range of 20 – 24 °C (68 – 74 °F).
 However, Bee shrimp can tolerate lower or higher temperatures as well.

 Shrimp are poikilothermic, which means that their body temperature completely depends on the temperature in their surrounding environment.

-According to multiple studies, the temperature is one of the main factors affecting their growth, survival, and breeding patterns.
-Higher temperature will increase their metabolism and breeding rate but will reduce the lifespan.
+According to multiple studies, temperature is one of the main factors affecting their growth, survival, and breeding patterns.
+Higher temperature will increase their metabolism and breeding rate but will reduce their lifespan.

 pH: Optimal water pH should be provided for this species in the range of 6.0 – 6.8.
 Bee shrimp will appreciate acidic water.